-2. Approval of 2/17/20 Minutes: Changes as follows: The names of Petersen and Cook were inverted and need to be changed.
+2. Approval of 2/18/20 Minutes: Changes as follows: The names of Petersen and Cook were inverted and need to be changed.
 Special Board meeting on 2/11/2020, Item 9 Board Comment should read “The current Road Millage was mentioned, in that it will be levied for a period of 5 yrs.
 2017 through 2021 inclusive.
-A renewal by the voters to provide road funds will be on the 2022 ballot.
+A renewal by the voters to provide road funds would be required on the 2022 ballot.
 B1 should read: 4th person 24-hour slot would allow a rotation to allow other three to go to TAA (Township Ambulance Authority) where they can gain continue training, experience and build up their skills.
 D1 should read Todd Millar, D2 remove sentence “request to hire from North flight.”
 F-Citizen Comment from Marina Friend (not Rita.)
 Mr. Cook made motion to accept minutes with corrections, seconded and passed 5-0.
 Special Board meeting minutes of 2/25/20, #6 reads as if there was a question during public comment.
 Ms. Windiate and Shultz clarified that comments do not require a response.
 Motion by Mr. Petersen to approve, seconded and passed 5-0.

-Motion to approve the minutes of 3/12/20 Budget Workshop Mr. Motion by Cook under item 3 is missing the dollar amount.
+Motion to approve the minutes of 3/12/20 Budget Workshop Motion by Mr. Cook under item 3 is missing the dollar amount.
 Discussion and review by board that this was discussed but Mr. Cook crossed off.
 Motion to accept by Mr. Martel, seconded and approved.
 Passed 5-0

-3. Bob Cook addressed Bob Spencer’s comment regarding publication of minutes.
+3. Bob Cook addressed Dave Barr’s comment regarding publication of minutes.
 Windiate will provide a more detailed summary.
-Cook to review summary for content and approve.
+Mr. Cook will review summary for content and approve.
 Mr. Martel spoke to closing offices regarding COVID-19.
 Primary reason for closing to public is to ensure limiting exposure to our first responders.
 Mr. Cook received correspondence from Marina Friend.
 Clerk duties were addressed regarding do’s and don’ts during elections.
 She feels, based on 3 examples, that the state and federal laws were not being followed.
 Mr. Cook requests that the Clerk respond to concerns at the April meeting.
 Ms. Windiate states tonight that she is aware of the 100 feet regulation to refrain from political campaigning.
 Had she been aware of any infractions, she would have addressed them immediately.
 When Ms. Windiate asked a person their political affiliation, she was following guidelines for seals which require a representative from both political parties to sign.
 She recognizes that she should not have asked across the room.
 She feels she is very well trained.

 4. Approval of Agenda Content: Two Budget resolutions.
 Add 1A and 1B.
 On D2 there are 5 budgets to approve plus the Wage Schedule.
 Mr. Martel will review in order at the hearing and add the Wage Schedule at the end.
 Ms. Schultz noted they are standard and built in but need approval.
 Ms. Windiate requests under C-Special Reports that FOIA Report be added.
 Mr. Martel moves to approve changes to agenda.
 Seconded and passed 5-0.